Samialsayadi/TextClassification/README.md

 for def_label in  wn.synsets(label):
 tkn=list(set([w for s in def_label.closure(lambda s:s.hyponyms()) for w in s.lemma_names()]))
 ```
-to get the similarity degree between keywords and their definition or hyponyms
+You can get the similarity degree between keywords and their definition or hyponyms by the follow code:
 ```python
 from nltk.corpus import wordnet as wn